daacosta/AnMDtoplaywithGit/README.md

 # Learning Git/GitHub

 Nothing fancy.
-This is just an MD file for me to learn Git and Github...
+This is just an MD file for me to learn Git...
 Don't expect more